The Budget Decision at a Glance — 12 May 2026

 |---|---|

-| Any asset held before 7:30pm tonight | Grandfathered — 50% discount applies on sale |
+| Any post-1985 asset held before 7:30pm tonight | Grandfathered — 50% discount applies whenever you sell, regardless of how far in the future |

 | New residential builds (any purchase date) | Choice of 50% discount or indexation — whichever is lower tax |